List of concentration and internment camps: Slovakia

 During the Second World War, the Slovak government made a small number (Nováky, Sereď) of transit camps for Jewish citizens.
 They were transported to Auschwitz-Birkenau and Ravensbrück concentration camps.
 For German help with aryanization of Slovakia, the Slovak government paid a fee of 500 Reichsmark for each Jew.

 Spain

-Although the first modern concentration camps used to systematically dissuade rebels from fighting are usually attributed to the British during the Second Boer War, in the Spanish–American War, forts and camps were used by the Spanish in Cuba to separate rebels from their agricultural support bases.
+The Spanish army first used concentration camps called reconcentrados (reconcentration camps) during the 1868-78 Ten Years' War in Cuba.
+Spanish forces detained Cuban civilians in camps to more easily combat guerrilla forces.
+Spain used concentration camps again in Cuba with Valeriano Weyler's Reconcentration policy during the 1895-98 Cuban War of Independence where rural Cubans were relocated to concentration camps.
 Upwards of 200,000 Cubans died by disease and famine in these environments.

 There were also Francoist concentration camps.
 During the 21st century, immigration detention centers known as CIEs (Centro de Internamiento de Extranjeros) are run by the Spanish Ministry of the Interior.
 Various civil organizations, such as (APDHA, SOS Racismo and Andalucía Acoge) have appealed to the Spanish Supreme Court to declare the regulations behind the CIEs null and void for violating eight aspects of human rights.